 Over the years, Ivelisse has worked to promote systemic change in Boston-area schools through family and community organizing.
 In addition to her work with CPLAN, she has also worked to elevate the voices of parents and students in METCO (Metropolitan Council for Educational Opportunity Program).
 Overall, Ivelisse is committed to empowering parents through knowledge given what she describes as a “huge learning curve” in regard to understanding how schools can better serve students.
 Additionally, she is devoted to ensuring that schools are culturally responsive to the needs of the parents that they serve.
 Specifically, Ivelisse is interested working with schools to ensure that educators use an asset-based approach to teaching and parent engagement.
 Such an approach characterizes students unique cultural differences as beautiful and valuable aspects of the learning environment and provides teachers and students with the foundation to develop deeper connections among themselves.
 Moreover, an asset-based approach to parent engagement provides space for families to craft their own narrative about what they have to offer schools while also building a sense of community between families and staff.

-Areas of Expertise: Systems Management, School Culture/Climate, Social/Cultural Intelligence, Communications/Outreach, Research and Development, Parent Council Organizational Structure and Web Design
+Areas of Expertise: Systems Management, School Culture/Climate, Social/Cultural Intelligence, Communications/Outreach, Event & Logistics planner, Parent Council Organizational Structure and Web Design